-The statutory powers of the Welsh Ministers to make the regulations are found in section 3(3D), 4(2) and 42(6) and (7) of the Teaching and Higher Education Act 1998.
+The statutory powers of the Welsh Ministers to make the regulations are found in sections 6 and 42(6) and (7) of, and paragraph 1(1) and (4) of Schedule 2, to, the Teaching and Higher Education Act 1998.

-The regulations follow the negative resolution procedure.
+The regulations will follow the negative resolution procedure.